 Diwali Essay in English in 100 (Hundred) Words

 The festival of Diwali brings happiness to everyone, whether it is a child or a child.
 Everyone celebrates this festival with great pomp and show.
 Also, the festival of Diwali is celebrated with great enthusiasm in schools, colleges, offices, etc. This festival comes once a year which is in the month of October or November.
 People also clean their houses as soon as Diwali arrives.
 Wearing new clothes, eating sweets, lighting lamps, lighting firecrackers, worshiping God Lakshmi-Ganesh.
 You can read the essays given below to know more about the festival of Diwali.

-Short Essay on Diwali in Hindi For Class 2,3,4
+Short Essay or Diwali Essay in English For Class 2,3

 The festival of Diwali is celebrated all over the country by the people of Hinduism, people of all the current religions celebrate the festival of Diwali with joy.

 The festival of Deepawali is celebrated when Lord Rama comes to Ayodhya after 14 years of exile because the day Lord Rama returned to Ayodhya was the new day due to which there was darkness all around.

 And the people there lit up the whole Ayodhya by lighting a lamp to welcome Lord Rama.
 Goddess Lakshmi is worshiped on Deepawali, which is also known as the Goddess of Wealth.

 Diwali Essay in English For Class 4